 Step 1.
 Connect your flash drive to your PC.
 Press Win + R keys to launch the Run program.

 Step 2.
-Then type cmd and click on OK.
+Type "cmd" in the Open section and click on OK.

 Step 3.
-Type this command in the window: ATTRIB -H -R -S /S /D H:*.* (H here is the drive letter of the flash drive).
+Type this command in the window: ATTRIB -H -R -S /S /D G:*.* (G here should be replaced with the drive letter of your flash drive).
 Once you have entered the above command, Windows will attempt to recover your files.
-You can look for them in your flash dive after the process is complete.
+You can look for them in your flash drive after the process is complete.

 "Restore previous versions" is a useful feature of Windows that allows you to recover your deleted files from flash drive without software (if the feature was enabled at the time of deletion).

 Step 1.
-First, you need to connect the erased flash drive to your computer, then navigate to the folder on it where your files were stored before deletion.
+First, you need to connect the flash drive to your computer, then navigate to the folder where your files were stored before deletion.

 Step 3.
-Select the folder versions.
-Then click on Restore button.
+Choose the previous version you need, then click on the Restore button.